Translate

 Nathan's Private E-Journal October 6th, 2014 "I May Have Made a Mistake..."

-*Today's tale takes place during "The Vampyre Blogs - Coming Home".
+*Today's tale takes place during "The Vampyre Blogs - Coming Home" but does not appear in the novel.
 You may consider it an untold tale that happened shortly before the big showdown between Nathan and the Funus-Sorbere (referred to as the Ghoul Slime in the story).
 Yes we intend to start giving these life forms real names in "The Vampyre Blogs - Family Ties" novel.
 For the record, the life form that transformed Nathan is referred to as Sangui-Sapio.
 This story also serves as a little prelude to one of the tales in our upcoming anthology "TVB - One Day At A Time".
 So please sit back and enjoy.*

 As I sit here in my study, staring into a nice blaze in the fireplace, I think I may have made a huge mistake.